AiR Grand Sound Source

 The difference between the sound structures of a grand piano and a digital piano appears as a difference in timing, from the moment the instrument is played until the sound is audible.
-The new Tri-sensor Scaled Hammer Action Keyboard II responds by incorporating a system with three sensors that detect touches of the keys sequentially.learn more
+The Tri-sensor Scaled Hammer Action Keyboard II responds by incorporating a system with three sensors that detect touches of the keys sequentially.

 Simulated ebony and ivory keys with optimal fingertip fit for playing ease

-The Simulated ebony and ivory keys offers the luxurious feel and texture as well as the smooth touch of a grand piano keyboard.
+The simulated ebony and ivory keys offer the luxurious feel and texture as well as the smooth touch of a grand piano keyboard.
 The minutely detailed crimp surface finish inhibits finger slippage due to sweat and gives the sensation of a perfect fingertip fit, even when playing for extended periods.

 Lid Simulator* reproducing the sound effects resulting from an open lid

 The sound volume and quality change when the lid on a grand piano is raised or lowered.
 The Lid Simulator reproduces the same acoustic effects for enhanced enjoyment with a digital piano.
 The acoustic effects of opening and closing the lid are simulated in fine detail.
 The piano sound you are seeking as you play is always available for your enjoyment by selecting the degree to which the lid is raised or lowered.

 - The Lid Simulator setting value remains unchanged, regardless of whether the lid on the piano body is open or closed.

 An unprecedented evolution of the digital piano